alevzfdez/Microsoft-on24-video-webinar-downloader/README.md

        . venv/bin/activate
        pip3 install -r src/requirements.txt

-3. Audio and video will be merged after separated download, to allow merge you need to install ffmpeg on your runing OS, please refer to [ffmpeg download](https://www.ffmpeg.org/download.html) site in order to install it.

 ## Script ussage ##

+0. Ensure you have youre virtualenvironment activated

+       . venv/bin/activate

-1. If only one URL wants to be downloaded (video and subtitles)
+2. If only one URL wants to be downloaded (video and subtitles)

         python3 src/webinar-video-downloader.py -u <URL>